louieb117/DatePicker/readme.txt

-Welcome to the DatePicker readme file.
+Welcome to the Project.DatePicker readme file.

 This application is to help couples figure out how to spend a date by recommending different dates filtered by the cost, area, and the time of day.